OpenTreeOfLife/reference-taxonomy/registry/README.md

 registry is to enable transfer of annotations from one version of a knowledge base to another without distortion of meaning.

+We consider here only registrations for taxa or clades above the species level, i.e. those that have children.
+Ultimately we'll also need some kind of registry for species, but for now OTT will serve that purpose.

 ### Resolution and assignment

 The purpose of the registry is to assign ids to compatible nodes in